crewlinker/protoc-gen-dynamodb/README.md

 ## Ideas

 - Define the sk/pk on the message, and set the pk/sk member of the resulting item, error when sk/pk is not set?
+- Define indexes (and maybe streams) so they can be used by aws CDK, indexes may generate extra methods
-- Generate table definitions for use in AWS Cloudformation/CDK
+- Generate table definitions for use in AWS Cloudformation/CDK, and or generate/support create table for initializing tables on LocalDynamo
 - E2E testing with LocalDynamodb docker container
 - Fuzz testing with complicated protobuf message
 - Generate methods for just generating "Key" attribute maps